Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 \end{bmatrix}
 $$

-now is turn of making the code with Numpy
+now is turn of making the code with Numpy.

 > What can the sum of x and vv do programming in Numpy ?